AnanthaRajuC/anantharajuc.github.io/_posts/2021-06-25-dotenv-java.markdown

 This post documents the usage of **dotenv-java** library which aids in loading **Environment Variables** which are often using to store confidential configuration values such as *API keys*, *Database passwords* etc., instead of directly adding these values in the codebase.

-This library is available in both Java and Kotlin flavours and also supports usage in Android.
-A Kotlin version of this library is avaiable [here](https://github.com/cdimascio/dotenv-kotlin).
+This library is available in both Java and [Kotlin](https://github.com/cdimascio/dotenv-kotlin) flavours and also supports usage in Android.

 We are consciously avoiding using **`System.getenv(...)`** to do the same.